Northern Nevada Eviction Laws

 2. The eviction is a retaliatory act.

 It is also unlawful for a Nevada landlord to evict a tenant in retaliation due to the tenant exercising their legal rights.
 For instance, if the tenant files a complaint about a landlords failure to maintain the premises or other code violations specified by the lease or rental agreement.
-If a tenant makes a complaint like this at district court, Nevada's eviction process in court often sides with the tenant.
+If a renter files something like that at district court, Nevada's eviction process in court often sides with the tenant.

 3. The violation committed isn’t enough to warrant an eviction.